Your one-stop resource for speaker info, tips, and contacts

-PowerPoint decks need to be in 16:9 aspect ratio to properly fit projectors/screens.
+PowerPoint decks need to be in 16:9 aspect ratio.

 Your paper and presentation are subject to peer review and must comply with TAPPI antitrust and commercialism guidelines.
 Submission guidelines are listed below, and more detailed information/tips are also available in the following locations: